About

 How I think about AI capability

-A few beliefs that shape how I diagnose teams.
+A few beliefs that shape how I work with teams.

 01

-Individual AI use is not team AI capability
+Buying AI tools is not buying AI capability

 02